fermyon/developer/content/spin/v2/variables.md

 api_version = "v1"
 ```

+When a component variable references an application variable, its value will dynamically update as the application variable changes.
+For example, if the `api_token` variable is provided using the [Spin Vault provider](./dynamic-configuration.md#vault-application-variable-provider), it can be updated by changing the value in HashiCorp Vault.
+The next time the component gets the value of `token`, the latest value of `api_token` will be returned by the provider.
+See the [next section](#using-variables-from-applications) to learn how to use Spin's configuration SDKs to get configuration variables within applications.

-Variables can also be surfaced to other sections of the application manifest that benefit from dynamic configuration.
+Variables can also be used in other sections of the application manifest that benefit from dynamic configuration.
+In these cases, the variables are substituted at application load time rather than dynamically updated while the application is running.
 For example, the `allowed_outbound_hosts` can be dynamically configured using variables as follows:

 <!-- @nocpy -->